ariadne-cps/ariadne/README.md

 $ cmake .. -DCMAKE_BUILD_TYPE=Release
 ```

-At this point, if no error arises, you can build the library `libariadne.so` itself:
+At this point, if no error arises, you can build the library itself:

 ```
 $ make ariadne
 ```

-If you prefer to use the Python interface over the C++ library, you should build the file `ariadne.so` with:
+If you prefer to use the Python interface over the C++ library, you should build the Python module with:

 ```